 - living in their heads

-If you are unsure about your Enneagram type, try taking this test.
+If you are unsure about your Enneagram type, try taking all in-depth tests available on this page and compare your results.
+You may be particularly interested in Type 4 test.